Ellsworth Might Just Be One of Maine’s Best-Kept Secrets

 Knowlton Park

-Bring the kids to Knowlton Park, a six-acre open space natural park, the park hosts a big screen movie night on Thursdays during the summer months.
-In the winter, Knowlton Park is host to a public ice skating rink for all to enjoy.
+Bring the kids to Knowlton Park, a 6-acre open space natural park, the park hosts a big screen movie night on Thursdays during the summer months.
+In the winter, the park hosts a public ice skating rink for all to enjoy.

 Water Adventures

 Though Ellsworth is not technically a coastal town, this is the place for water exploration.
-Abutting the Union River, Ellsworth’s waterfront is open for boat launches.
+Abutting the Union River, its waterfront is open for boat launches.

 For those without a boat, Ellsworth has its share of boat rentals convenient for those with a hankering to get out on the canoe or kayak to explore the brooks and bends of the river.